-intolerable !"
-Otis had said nothing; but the companywere disgusted and out of patience, when Otis rose from his seat, and said-" Come, come, Will, quit this subject, and let us enjoy ourselves.
-I also have a list of grievances; will you har it ?"
-The club expected some fun, and all cried out, "Ay! ay! let us hear your list."
+Moore las finely wrought up one of these legends of the sea into a intolerable!"
+Otis had said nothing; but the company were disgusted and out of patience, when Otis rose from his sear, and said-"Come, come, Will, quit this subject, and let is enjoy ourselves.
+I also have a list of grievances; will you hear it?"
+The club expected some fun, and all cried out, "Av! av! let us hear your list."

-"Well, then, Will: in the first place, I resigned the office of advocate-general, which I held from the crown, that produced me-how much do you think "" " " A great deal, no doubt," said Molineux.
+"Well, then, Will: in the first place, I resigned the office of advocate-general, which I held from the crown, that produced me-how much do you think?"
+"A great deal, no doubt," said Molineux.
 "Shall we say two hundred sterling a year?"
 "Ay, more, I believe," said Molineux.
 "Well, let it be two hundred; that, for ten years, is two thousand.